Farama-Foundation/ViZDoom/docs/environments/default.md

 **REWARDS:**
 * +dX for getting closer to the vest.
 * -dX for getting further from the vest.
+* +1000 for reaching the vest
 * -100 for death

 **CONFIGURATION:**
-* 7 available buttons: move forward/backwward/left/right, turn left/right, shoot (attack)
+* 7 available buttons: move forward/backward/left/right, turn left/right, shoot (attack)
 * 1 available game variable: player's health
 * timeout = 2100
 * difficulty level (`doom_skill`) = 5